Xin9912/Hackintosh/README.md

 &emsp;

 ## Descriptions <br>
 * **Project:** It's EFI files to hackintosh for laptop Hasee Z7M-KP7GT.
-It may work well util macOS(Bigsur)11.0.1.
+It may work well util macOS Bigsur(11.0.1).
 And if you have similar configurations to mine, you could try.
 And here is my laptop config: <br>

 | Device | Model |
 | ---- | ---- |